-Retirement marks the climax of your career and the beginning of a new life episode.
-Whatever your age, it should be a focal point of your financial planning.
+Retirement marks the climax of your career and the beginning of a new chapter in your life.
 Making prudent wealth decisions over time helps to establish a solid foundation for your retirement.
-However, once the countdown to retirement begins, some 5-10 years out from your intended retirement date, it’s time to stop, take stock, and confirm that you’re financially and emotionally ready for your future.
-Here’s what you need to consider financially during the countdown to retirement.
+However, once the countdown to retirement begins, some 5-10 years out from your intended retirement date, it’s time to take a more critical look at your financial readiness.
+Here’s what you need to consider during the countdown to retirement.

 Estimate Your Retirement Income

 You may be transitioning out of the workforce, but there are still various income sources to consider as you countdown to retirement: